University profile

-The University of Lille brings together nearly 8,000 staff and 80,000 students.
+The University of Lille has nearly 8,000 staff members and 80,000 students.

 The University of Lille brings together a number of grandes écoles, faculties/academic units, institutes and internal schools: see list of member schools, faculties and institutes and member institutions.